-South Gate: Being the most ancient one, the South Gate was built in the beginning of Shui Dynasty (582 AD) and called Shangan Gate.
-It was called South Gate when the new imperial city was built by Han Jianshuo and renamed Yongning (permanent peace) Gate in Ming Dynasty.
+Being the most ancient one, the South Gate was built in the beginning of Sui Dynasty (582 AD) and called Anshang Gate.
+It was called South Gate when the new imperial city was built by Han Jiansuo and renamed Yongning (Permanent Peace) Gate in Ming Dynasty.
 Today it is noted for its closeness to its original condition as compared to all the old city gates, but an arrow tower has been at its side.
 Every day cars, pedestrians and bicycles are going through the gate.

-Hanguang Gate: The Hanguang Gate is in the west wing of the southern face of the imperial city.
-At the end of Tang where Han Jianshuo built the new city, the middle and west entries were closed down and only the east entry was left untouched.
-When the North Song Dynasty came a couple of centuries later, the east entry was also blocked out.
+The Hanguang Gate is in the west wing of the southern face of the imperial city.
+At the end of Tang where Han Jiansuo built the new city, the middle and west entries were closed down and only the east entry was left untouched.
+When the North Song Dynasty (960-1127) came a couple of centuries later, the east entry was also blocked out.
 In 1984 the ancient city wall was restored, and the Hanguang Gate relics was rediscovered whose doors, pillars and foundation were made of granitic rocks.
-Now the restoration of the whole site is still under process and will soon open to tourists.

-West Gate: The West Gate, originally the central gate in the west wing of the Tang Forbidden City, was preserved after the construction of the new Forbidden City by Han Jianshuo at the end of Tang Dynasty.
-It was moved southward and renamed Anding (safe and stable) when the city wall was expanded in Ming Dynasty.
+The West Gate, originally the central gate in the west wing of the Tang Forbidden City, was preserved after the construction of the new Forbidden City by Han Jiansuo at the end of Tang Dynasty (618-907).
+It was moved southward and renamed Anding (Safe and Stable) when the city wall was expanded in Ming Dynasty.